nishantkabra123/capp/README.md

 create an API to fetch only 4 rows of each Filter name from the filter default table. create an API to fetch 5 fields from parent and 5 from child tables. fetch the values based on offerId(separate the values having comma separated with the list<String> as output ).
-Prepared an Spring Boot endpoint for OTS Activation Report data  and added filter,pagination conditions in the database layer
+Developed a Spring Boot endpoint for OTS Activation Report data  and added Filter,Pagination conditions for Searching,Sorting information in the Database layer rover-pricing/fetchAllPromoRequests

-create an API to fetch only 4 rows of each Filter name from the filter default table --
+Developed a Spring Boot endpoint to Fetch All Requests info from Database which shows the Union of their Progress Status and their Count create an API to fetch only 4 rows of each Filter name from the filter default table --

 SELECT * FROM ( SELECT *, ROW_NUMBER() OVER (PARTITION BY user_id ORDER BY start_date ASC) AS row_number FROM rover_filter_default ) t WHERE t.row_number = 1